avichai1221/Ex1-java/README.md

 There is several functions you can work with ComplexFunction :

-You can add anuter function.
+1)You can add anuter function.

-You can multiply another function.
+2)You can multiply another function.

-You can divides another function.
+3)You can divides another function.

-You can get the maximum between complex functions and function.
+4)You can get the maximum between complex functions and function.

-You can get the minimom between complex functions and function.
+5)You can get the minimom between complex functions and function.

-you can get complex functions(f1(x))-->comp
+6)you can get complex functions(f1(x))-->comp

-You can returns the left side of the complex function.
+7)You can returns the left side of the complex function.

-You can returns the right side of the complex function.
+8)You can returns the right side of the complex function.

-you can get the op.
+9)you can get the op.

 This class Functions_GUI: